Baromedical Associates, LLC

 Hyperbaric Oxygen Therapy or HBOT is a medical treatment, which is given by placing the patient’s entire body in an enclosed chamber.
 The patient breathes 100% oxygen while under increased pressure.
 Most patients are treated at a pressure equivalent of 2-2.5 times the normal atmospheric pressure.

 Hyperbaric oxygen therapy delivers a high concentration of oxygen systemically.
-The increased pressure changes the normal cellular respiration process and causes oxygen to dissolve in the blood plasma to that it carries oxygen in addition to red blood cells.
+The increased pressure changes the normal cellular respiration process, and causes oxygen to dissolve in the blood plasma, so that it carries oxygen in addition to red blood cells.
 This results in a substantial increase in tissue oxygenation.
 This provides several benefits; stimulates the growth of new blood vessels, increases oxygenation that can arrest certain types of infections, reduce inflammation, and enhance wound healing.

 In the United States, almost all health care plans/third party payors reimburse for HBOT treatments listed below.
 There are numerous conditions reimbursed by commercial payors and workman’s compensation.
 In addition, other areas in the world are using HBOT for numerous other conditions.